 CMD ["python3", "-m", "shiny", "run", "--port", "3838", \

-You can pass additional volumes and environment variables through the config file.
-These are forwarded as -v and -e flags to docker run.
+Extra mounts and variables from the config are forwarded as -v and -e flags to docker run.

 container: